ashide2729/React-redux-hooks-todo-sort-set-priority-drag-and-drop-/README.md

 To run and use the application:

+1. clone the project

-1. npm i
+2. npm i

-2. npm start
+3. npm start

 The application contains implementation of Redux, Sorting alphabetically and back, Position tasks for priority, Drag and drop tasks as completed or pending.